reverentgeek/okta.github.io/_source/_posts/2019-08-14-okta-authjs-pkce.md

 &state=SU8nskju26XowSCg3bx2LeZq7MwKcwnQ7h6vQY8twd9QJECHRKs14OwXPdpNBI58
 ```

 Both the `id_token` and the `access_token` values are right there.
-This means that they're in your browser history and any mischevious browser extensions could access these values.
+This means that they're in your browser history and any mischievous browser extensions could access these values.

 Click the button that looks like an old school tape recorder play icon to allow the browser to continue.